Trust-as-a-Service: Intelligent Collaboration Orchestration via Model Context Protocol-Aided Agentic AI: Implementing TaaS via MCP-Aided Agentic AI

 \section{Implementing TaaS via MCP-Aided Agentic AI}

 This section presents the concrete implementation of TaaS through an agentic AI-driven framework built upon MCP.
-We first describe how the capabilities of both server-side and device-side agents are exposed externally via MCP servers, and then introduce the overall TaaS implementation.
+We first describe how the capabilities of both server-side and device-side agents are exposed externally via MCP servers.
+Using an example, we then illustrate how TaaS realizes need-driven trust evaluation service provisioning and trust-guided collaborator organization for effective task completion.